This Sling TV review takes a look at the packages, channels and cost of this frugal Cable TV alternative.

 What Equipment Do I Need for Sling?

-You don’t need a lot of equipment to use Sling TV (or any other streaming service).
+You don’t need a lot of equipment to use Sling (or any other streaming service).
 In fact you don’t even need a TV to watch Sling because you can do do on your phone, computer or tablet.
 That said, since most of us still get our content from our TV sets here’s exactly what you need to watch Sling on your television.

 To watch Sling TV on your television you only need: